 Confirm that the user exists in the user pool

-Confirm that the user exists in the Cognito user pool.
-To use the Cognito console to search for users in the user pool, see Managing and searching for user accounts.
-You can also use the AdminGetUser API.
+Confirm that the user exists in the Amazon Cognito user pool.
+To use the Amazon Cognito console to search for users in the user pool, see Managing and searching for user accounts.
+You can also use the AdminGetUser API call.

 Until users that administrators create sign in with the provided password, the user status is FORCE_CHANGE_PASSWORD by default.

-If the user status is FORCE_CHANGE_PASSWORD, then users can't use the ForgotPassword API and they don't receive the verification code.
-Instead, Cognito prompts users to change their password.
+If the user status is FORCE_CHANGE_PASSWORD, then the user can't use the ForgotPassword API call and doesn't receive the verification code.
+Instead, Amazon Cognito prompts the user to change their password.

 Complete the following steps: